Welcome to the Center for Environmental & Urban Studies!

-Sunflower seed board/Dakota Burl-is a unique bio-based material, which exhibits the beauty of traditional hardwood.
+Work/Desk Space - Sunflower seed board/Dakota Burl-is a unique bio-based material, which exhibits the beauty of traditional hardwood.
 The material is created from an agricultural fiber and sunflower hulls making this a great alternative to non-renewable resources.
-Building with Dakota Burl reduces the consumption of hardwood trees, while utilizing the sunflower hull after the seeds are harvested.
+Building with Dakota Burl reduces the consumption of hardwood trees while utilizing the sunflower hull after the seeds are harvested.

-Refinishing existing wood floors – Refinishing wood floors will reduce consumption of new products, reduce waste, and consume less water and energy since the new wood flooring does not have to be transported.
+Refinished Hardwood Floors - Refinishing wood floors will reduce consumption of new products, reduce waste, and consume less water and energy since the new wood flooring does not have to be transported.
 It is definitely a win-win situation.
-Also, non-toxic soy based alternative stains and finishes can be used to reduce the chemical usage during the refinishing process.
+Also, non-toxic soy-based alternative stains and finishes can be used to reduce the chemicals used during the refinishing process.

-Paralam headers- This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
+Paralam Headers - This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
 Paralam headers actually have a higher strength rating than solid sawed lumber.
-Use of these headers reduces the demand for ne lumber harvesting, while strengthening the materials utilized in our house.
+Use of these headers reduces the demand for new lumber harvesting while strengthening the materials utilized in our house.

 CEUS Staff Work Station

-Plants that assist with indoor air quality - The plants in your office or home are not only decorative, but NASA scientists are finding them surprisingly useful in absorbing potentially harmful gases and cleaning the air inside modern buildings.
+Indoor Plants - The plants in your office or home are not only decorative, but NASA scientists are finding them surprisingly useful in absorbing potentially harmful gases and cleaning the air inside modern buildings.
 Plants that are clean and kept in good condition have proven to be a real asset in solving the indoor air pollution problem.
-The top ten indoor plants ranked for their air cleaning powers are: Bamboo Palm, Chinese Evergreen, English Ivy, Gerbera Daisy, Janet Craig, Marginata, Mass Cane/Corn Plant, Mother-in-laws Tongue, Pot Mum, Peace Lily, and Warneckii.
+The top ten indoor plants ranked for their air cleaning powers are Bamboo Palm, Chinese Evergreen, English Ivy, Gerbera Daisy, Janet Craig, Marginata, Mass Cane/Corn Plant, Mother-in-laws Tongue, Pot Mum, Peace Lily, and Warneckii.

 Kitchen & Bathroom

 No VOC paint - Volatile Organic Compounds (VOC’s) are toxins that contribute to the pollution of indoor air, which is one of the top five hazards to human health.
 New environmental regulations and consumer demand have led to low or zero-VOC paints and finishes.
-These paints are cost-effective, durable and less harmful to the environment and people's health.
-All paints in the CEUS are no-VOC.
+These paints are cost-effective, durable, and less harmful to the environment and people's healths.
+All the paints in the CEUS are zero-VOC.

-Zero Waste: You'll notice that we have a very small trash.
+Zero Waste - You'll notice that we have very little trash.
 Due to conscientious behavior on part of our staff and visitors we recycle, compost, or reuse as much as possible.

 Hall Area & Educational Signage

-Re-purposing of materials – Table is an old door.
-Basically reusing materials, which could end up in a landfill and eliminating the creation of a new door – less water and energy etc… Old doors can be repurposed into a headboard, a desk or a table with relatively easy do-it-yourself instructions.
+Re-Purposing of Materials - The table is an old door.
+Basically reusing materials, which could end up in a landfill and eliminating the creation of a new door, less water and energy, etc. Old doors can be repurposed into a headboard, a desk, or a table with relatively easy do-it-yourself instructions.

 Environmental Education Programs:

 Residential Greening Program - Administers the Green Living Workshop where individuals meet once a week for six weeks to learn about concepts of sustainability.
-The workshops, last an hour and a half and participants learn how to incorporate sustainable practices into their everyday lifestyles, improve their quality of life, and save money while saving resource.
+The workshops, last an hour and a half and participants learn how to incorporate sustainable practices into their everyday lifestyles, improve their quality of life, and save money while saving resources.

-Student Greening Program - Administers Sustainable workshops at SMC and LACCD where individuals meet once a week for 8 or 9 weeks to learn about concepts of sustainability.
+Student Greening Program - Administers Sustainable workshops at SMC and LACCD where individuals meet once a week for 8 to 9 weeks to learn about different concepts surrounding sustainability.
 The workshops last an hour and a half and participants learn how to incorporate sustainable practices into their everyday lifestyles, improve their quality of life, and save money while saving resources.
-Students in the program can receive extra credit from participating Professors
+Students in the program can receive extra credit from participating Professors.

 - Bike blender